From sleep apnea to insomnia: 8 sleep disorders keeping us awake at night

 Of all the disorders described above, the condition most closely related to obesity is sleep apnea.

 Various studies between 2009 and 2013 reveal that two-thirds of patients with obstructive sleep apnea have obesity, and a high proportion of patients with obesity and type 2 diabetes also have obstructive sleep apnea.4,5,6

-Are you ready to lose weight, sleep better and feel happier on WW Freestyle™*?
+Are you ready to lose weight with WW?
 Find out more about the programme and start your journey today.

 3. Figures from the National Sleep Foundation

 4. Foster GD, Sanders MH, Millman R, Zammit G, Borradaile KE, Newman AB, Wadden TA, Kelley D, Wing RR, Sunyer FX, Darcey V. Obstructive sleep apnea among obese patients with type 2 diabetes.
 Diabetes Care.
 2009; 32(6): 1017-1019.

 5. Tuomilehto H, Seppń J, Uusitupa M, Tuomilehto J, Gylling H, Kuopio Sleep Apnea Group.
 Weight reduction and increased physical activity to prevent the progression of obstructive sleep apnea: a 4-year observational postintervention follow-up of a randomized clinical trial.
 JAMA internal medicine.
 2013; 173(10): 930-932.